The Complete Financial Lives of Workers: A Holistic Exploration of Work and Public and Workplace Benefit Arrangements

 • Five key recommendations to build a benefits system that meets the needs of all workers and addresses the inequities observed in the current labor market and benefits systems

-Join the Aspen Institute Financial Security Program and WorkRise on April 28 for an exploration of our research and a conversation about building better on-ramps to financial security and economic mobility.
-Register Here.
+On April 28, 2021, the Aspen Institute Financial Security Program and WorkRise co-hosted a public event exploring our research about building better on-ramps to financial security and economic mobility.
+Watch here.

 Funder